 7. Business Projects

-Projects are one of those things I used to keep in my bullet journal on a Project Page.
+Projects are one of those things I used to keep in my bullet journal on a Project Page (like I talk about in this post about how to use your bullet journal for work!).
 And I still do this for personal projects around the home, like organizing my gift wrapping supplies.

 Trello allows me to create: